BOARD OF DIRECTORS

 Secretary, Jan Adams: Organizational and political consultant with over 2 decades of experience.
 Jan has been an advocate for the people of Nicaragua since she first became inspired by the Sandinista revolution in 1979.
 After traveling to Nicaragua in 1984, she worked in the United States to impede further U.S. interference in Nicaraguan self-determination and offered critical support to many Sandinista initiatives.

-Treasurer, Joni Foster: Currently a private consultant to nonprofit community economic development organizations and local governments on management systems, community economic development initiatives and real estate finance.
-Joni has almost 30 years of experience in community development, most recently as the Director of Housing and Community for Rural Community Assistance Corporation, and 11 years as Executive Director of the Jacksonville, Florida office of Local Initiatives Support Corporation (LISC), a national financial intermediary for community development.
+Treasurer, Joni Foster: Since 2017, Joni has been the program director for a nonprofit in Austin, Texas providing business coaching and workshops to people pursuing their dream of owning their own business.
+Joni has over 30 years of experience in community development, as a consultant and as the former director of housing and community for Rural Community Assistance Corporation, and executive director of the Jacksonville, Florida office of Local Initiatives Support Corporation (LISC), a national financial intermediary for community development.
 Joni was the former in-country project manager for El Porvenir in the early 1990's.
 Prior to that, Joni worked with small communities in the Sacramento Valley to develop community water and wastewater systems.

 Prior to attending law school Dave spent five years in the U.S. Navy as a Naval Flight Officer in the F4 Phantom and was awarded various medals, including the Distinguished Flying Cross, while in combat in Vietnam.